AMNakamura/AMNakamura.github.io/GenData/ModelViz_StructuralPaths.md

 ## Path Diagrams

 [Clay0](https://github.com/AMNakamura/miscellanea/blob/master/modelViz/Clay0.md) uses a path diagram to explore relationships between clay characteristics and compressibility.
 Creates a large palette for examining pairwise correlatins; creates a CFA model with some proposed relationships (e.g., between water void and compressibility), and plots a path diagram.

+# Other Models

+[Creating a DSRP Model in R](https://github.com/AMNakamura/miscellanea/blob/master/modelViz/DSRP0.md) creates a Distinctions, Systems, Relationships, Perspectives model, using the **DiagrammeR** package and some HTML.